 |Modes||Dual (Layers), Duet (Twin), Split||Dual (Layers), Duet (Duo), Split|

 |Dimensions||51 3/16″ x 11 3/16″ x 6″ (1300 mm x 284 mm x 151 mm)||52.2″ x 11.61″ x 6.54″ (1326 mm x 295 mm x 166 mm)|

 - onboard recording

 - dual (layers), duet or twin, and split modes.

 Overall, Yamaha P125 has easier controls on selecting voices, adjusting the sound volume, and accessing the accompaniment rhythms on the piano itself, whereas, on the FP-30X, some of these settings are only accessible via Roland’s Every Day app.

 Additionally, the FP30X is over 6 six pounds heavier than the P125.
 The trade-off is the more powerful speakers in FP30X.

 Both pianos come with a plastic foot switch functioning as a piano damper pedal.
 In addition, both brands offer optional stands that match your piano with an optional triple paddle unit.
 This allows you to easily convert your slab into a console-style upright piano for home use without losing its portability.

-It goes without saying that Roland FP-30X vs Yamaha P125 comes with different looks and onboard control buttons.
+It goes without saying that the Roland FP-30X vs Yamaha P125 comes with different looks and onboard control buttons.
 But what are the major differences that may swing your purchase decision?
 Let’s take a closer look at the top three considerations: Sound, Key Action, and Connectivity.

 Let’s talk about sound.